langmuirproject/langmuir/docs/source/normalization.rst

 Normalization
 -------------

-The characteristics of Langmuir probes do not depend on every conceivable parameter such as density, temperature, probe length, etc. independently, but instead upon a smaller set of non-dimensional groups of such parameters [Laframboise]_, [Marholm]_.
+The characteristics of Langmuir probes do not depend on every conceivable parameter such as density, temperature, probe length, etc. independently, but instead upon a smaller set of non-dimensional groups (:math:`\pi`-groups) of such parameters [Laframboise]_, [Marholm]_.
 One such group is the normalized voltage:

 .. math::